Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Introduction

-\begin{enumerate}[label=(\alph*),nosep,leftmargin=*] \item \textbf{Unlabeled data should encompass known and novel classes, including instances of hard-negatives}: Unlabeled data, by definition, has no labels; thus, we cannot assume that unlabeled contains only positive instances of novel classes.
-Furthermore, we do not presume that unlabeled data comes pre-divided into sets of known and novel instances.
-A significant challenge in our setting is simultaneously classifying known classes while discovering novel classes from unlabeled data.
-Additionally, as reported by \citet{Zhang2017PositionawareAA}, many sentences containing an entity pair do not express a relationship (e.g., hard-negatives or the \textit{no relation} class).
-Failure to include hard-negatives in training results in models with a positive bias, limiting their effectiveness in identifying relationships in real-world data.
-We therefore choose to include hard-negatives in our new setting. \item \textbf{Novel classes are typically rare and belong to the long-tail distribution}: In defining the sets of known and novel classes, we ground our selection process in the intuition that known classes are more likely to be common classes frequently appearing in texts.
-Unknown, novel classes are more likely to be rare (i.e., long-tail).
-With this intuition, we construct data splits of known and novel classes based on class frequency instead of randomly selecting the set of novel classes.
-Furthermore, without labels, it is impossible to know a priori the ground truth number of novel classes contained within unlabeled data.
-Therefore, we do not assume we can access this information in our setting. \end{enumerate}
+\begin{enumerate}[label=(\alph*),nosep,leftmargin=*] \item \textbf{Unlabeled data includes known, novel, and negative instances}: Unlabeled data, by definition, lacks labels; we cannot assume it only consists of novel classes or is pre-divided into sets of known and novel instances.
+Our challenge is to accurately classify known classes and discover novel classes within unlabeled data.
+Additionally, many sentences with an entity pair do not express a relationship (e.g., negative instances, or the \textit{no relation} class) \cite{Zhang2017PositionawareAA}.
+Neglecting negative instances in training leads to models with a positive bias, reducing their effectiveness in identifying relationships in real-world data.
+Hence, we opt to include negative instances in our setting. \item \textbf{Novel classes are typically rare and belong to the long-tail distribution}: To define known and novel classes, we base our selection process on the intuition that known classes are more likely to be common, frequently appearing relationships.
+In contrast, unknown, novel classes are more likely to be rare (i.e., long-tail) relationships.
+Instead of randomly choosing the set of novel classes, we construct data splits based on class frequency.
+Although it is possible for frequently appearing classes to be unknown, we deliberately select rare classes for our novel classes to create a more challenging setting.
+Lastly, without labels, it is impossible to know a priori the ground truth number of novel classes contained within unlabeled data; we do not assume we can access this information in our setting. \end{enumerate}

-The task of Generalized Relation Discovery is to simultaneously classify instances of known relation classes and \textit{discover} novel relation classes from unlabeled data, given a labeled dataset with a set of known classes.
-By allowing unlabeled data to contain both known and novel classes, the task becomes similar to out-of-domain (OOD) detection, where, during test time, the model must determine if an unlabeled instance belongs to the set of seen classes or novel classes during training.
-However, instead of discarding OOD instances, we seek to use them to discover novel classes.
-As our experimental results show, these modifications to the open-world RE setting makes for a challenging task, ripe for advancements and future work.